 The return of differentiated returns

 In the regime now forming ― the post-pandemic era ― stock valuations, inflation and interest rates are all higher.
 Supply is being constrained by demographic trends (aging populations and fewer workers), decarbonization and deglobalization, all of which are inflationary as companies spend to adapt.
-Going forward, developed market central banks are more likely to be in a position of having to fight inflation rather than bolster the economy, a less friendly scenario for financial markets.
+Going forward, the Fed is more likely to be in a position of having to fight inflation rather than bolster the economy, a less friendly scenario for financial markets.

 Equities historically have been the highest-returning asset class over the long term, and we see nothing to alter that precedent.
 However, higher stock valuations than at the start of the prior regime plus higher interest rates means less return from markets broadly (beta).
 We see more dispersion in earnings estimates, valuations and stock returns ― and this suggests greater opportunity for skilled active managers to generate more alpha.
 The result, in our view, is that the years ahead will see active return being a bigger part of investors’ overall return profiles.